cmgoffena13/etl-watcher/docs/getting_started/quick_start.rst

 -------------

 **Port already in use**
-   Make sure ports 8000, 5432, and 6379 are available
+   Make sure port 8000 is available on your host machine

+**Docker containers not starting**
+   Check that Docker and Docker Compose are running properly

 **Database connection failed**
-   Ensure PostgreSQL is running and accessible
+   Ensure the PostgreSQL container is running: ``docker-compose ps``

 **Redis connection failed**
-   Ensure Redis is running and accessible
+   Ensure the Redis container is running: ``docker-compose ps``

 **Migration errors**
-   Check that the database exists and you have proper permissions
+   Try restarting the application container: ``docker-compose restart app``